dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 * MSK - Master Session Key; defined in {{RFC3748}}.
 * EMSK - Extended Master Session Key; defined in {{RFC3748}}.
+* EAP peer - The device seeking network access.
+Terminology commonly used in the EAP framework.
+* EAP server - The entity providing authentication services within the EAP framework, responsible for authenticating the EAP peer on behalf of the authentication infrastructure.
+It may be colocated with the EAP authenticator or in a separate backend server.
 * Initiator - In EAP-EDHOC, the EAP peer assumes the role of the EDHOC Initiator; therefore, the terms "Initiator" and "EAP peer" are used interchangeably in this document.
 As defined in {{RFC9528}}, the Initiator is the entity that sends EDHOC message_1.
 This role must not be confused with the sender of the EDHOC Start message introduced in this specification.
 * Responder - In EAP-EDHOC, the EAP server assumes the role of the EDHOC Responder; therefore, the terms "Responder" and "EAP server" are used interchangeably in this document.
 The term is defined in {{RFC9528}}.